DDHub2021/dl2db/README.md

 running _"pip install boto3 awscli"_, followed by _"aws configure"_.
 The end
 goal is to execute _"aws s3 ls"_ without errors.

+__NOTE:__ Before attempting the deployment, please store the _"oracle.pem"_ ssh key into your _"~" home_ diredtory.
+For obvious reasons this file is _not_ part of this repository and will be provided to you by your AWS contact.

 To deploy this blueprint, execute _"run1.py"_ script.
 The following is a log of successful deployment session from my machine.

+__WARNING:__ This deployment will incur standard run-time charges to your AWS account!
+Do not attempt to deploy this solution if charges are not acceptable.

 <pre><code>
 [u1@fed dl_to_db]$ ./run1.py